 A common ailment might be more nefarious than you think.

-According to the American Cancer Society, approximately 40 percent of men and women in the United States will contract cancer within their lifetimes.
-Given those odds, and the fact that the disease becomes exponentially more difficult to treat as it spreads, even the luckiest of people needs to be prepared to spot signs of cancer when they see them.
-Fortunately, while “every cancer type will have its own specific symptoms,” says Karen Selby, RN at The Mesothelioma Center, “most will share some common signs.”
+According to the American Cancer Society, approximately 40 percent of men and women in the United States will battle cancer in their lifetimes.
+Given those odds—and the fact that the disease becomes exponentially more difficult to treat as it spreads—it’s critical to be able to spot early signs of cancer, particularly the most mundane of symptoms.
+Fortunately, while “every cancer type will have its own specific symptoms, most will share some common signs,” says Karen Selby, RN, a patient advocate at The Mesothelioma Center in Orlando, Florida.

-Most of those signs, however, are not specific to cancer, and can appear under the guise of numerous other diseases and infections.
-Oftentimes, this means they go ignored, allowing a bad situation to get even worse.
-To remedy this, we’ve compiled a list of the most common cancer symptoms hiding in plain sight.
+Those signs, however, are not specific to cancer, and can appear under the guise of numerous other diseases and infections.
+Unfortunately, that means they often go ignored, allowing a bad situation to get even worse.
+To remedy this, we’ve compiled a list of the common cancer symptoms hiding in plain sight.
 So if you’re experiencing any of these things, get them checked out by a professional as soon as possible.

 Unexplained Weight Loss